Helvíkovice: Etymology

 The name is derived from the personal name Helvík, meaning "the village of Helvík's people".

 Geography

 Helvíkovice is located about 13 km north of Ústí nad Orlicí and 46 km east of Pardubice.
 It lies in the Orlické Foothills.
 The highest point is the near the top of the hill Hůrka at 515 m above sea level.
 The Divoká Orlice River flows through the municipality.

 History

 The first written mention of Helvíkovice is from 1365.
 The village was founded in the second half of the 14th century.

 Transport

-The I/11 road (the section from Hradec Králové to Šumperk) passes through the municipality.
+The I/11 road (the section from Hradec Králové to Šumperk) runs through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.
 The main landmark of Helvíkovice is the Chapel of Saint Anthony of Padua, dating from 1894.